-Most water heaters last between 10-13 years, and if one is leaking from the bottom of the tank inside the burner compartment, old age might be the cause.
+Most water heaters last between 10 to 13 years, and if one is leaking from the bottom of the tank inside the burner compartment, old age might be the cause.
 This is caused by years of sediment building up in the bottom of the water heater tank.
 Eventually the bottom of the tank will rust through and begin to leak.
 In this case, repairs are not really an option, and the water heater needs to be replaced.
 This can be done DIY; however, if you are not certain that you possess the skills needed, you can always call a plumber.

 If you intend to do it yourself, these are the basic steps to do so: